 Conservation Connect “Live” broadcasts are now available on-demand.
 These episodes run 30-60 minutes and have been recorded with online student audiences or with classes that have visited the NCTC studio.
 All “Live” episodes feature wildlife or fisheries biologists who provide insights on their career path and the species they protect.

 Every Thursday at 1:00pm (Eastern time) students can view a U.S. Fish and Wildlife Service Conservation Connect episode and chat with Conservation Professionals using FACEBOOK LIVE.
 Mark your calendars for the dates below!

-Previous Facebook LIVE episodes included: The American Bald Eagle, Freshwater Mussels, American Paddlefish, Brook Trout, Monarch Butterfly, Water fowl/Pilot Biologist, Bog Turtle, Junior Duck Stamp, Electrofishing, and Milkweed.
+Previous Facebook LIVE episodes included: The American Bald Eagle, Freshwater Mussels, American Paddlefish, Brook Trout, Monarch Butterfly, Water fowl/Pilot Biologist, Bog Turtle, Junior Duck Stamp, Electrofishing, Milkweed, Manatees, and Condors.